jalcock-training/azure-hybrid-landing-zone/README.md

 ### Hub‑and‑Spoke Networking
 A clean network topology with a platform hub and workload spoke, connected via VNet peering.
+All traffic remains private; no public ingress is required for platform or workload resources.

 ### Shared Services
 Key Vault and optional Log Analytics workspace, with diagnostic settings enabled when monitoring is configured.
+Key Vault is secured with private endpoints, firewall rules, soft delete, and purge protection.

 ### Application Workload
 A simple App Service + Storage workload deployed into the spoke network.
+Storage accounts enforce TLS 1.2, disable public access, and support private endpoints.

 ### Terraform IaC
 Modular Terraform structure aligned with the architecture documents.
+Modules embed secure defaults such as no public IPs, diagnostic settings, and policy‑driven configuration.

 ### GitHub Actions CI/CD
 Secure, automated deployment pipeline using OIDC authentication and manual approvals.
+No long‑lived credentials are stored; all automation uses short‑lived identity tokens.

 ---